 In a small bowl, mix all of the stir-frying sauce together.

-Heat oil in wok (recommend adding more oil to fasten the process, do not worry, we will remove extra oil later) to form a 3 cm oil layer.
+Heat oil in a wok (recommend adding more oil to fasten the process, do not worry, we will remove extra oil later) to form a 3 cm oil layer.

-Place potatoes in and fry until well cooked.
+Place boiled potatoes in and fry until well cooked.
 Then place the eggplant in and gently fry during the process until well cooked.
-Fry green pepper for 10 seconds.

 Pour extra oil out and leave around ½ tablespoon of cooking oil in.
-Fry green onion and garlic until aromatic.
-Place the stir fry sauce in.
-Wait for a while until boiling.
-Place potato, green pepper and eggplants in.
-Fry until each piece is well coated.
+Fry green onion white and garlic until aromatic.
+Place the stir-fry sauce in.

 Di San Xian—Chinese Sautéed Potato Eggplants and Green Peppers